gose/elastic-data-lake/co2meter/README.md

 Once your data is ready to archive, we'll use Filebeat to send it to Logstash which will in turn sends it to S3.

-Add the following to the Filebeat config `/etc/filebeat/filebeat.yml` on the host logging your weather data:
+Add the following to the Filebeat config `/etc/filebeat/filebeat.yml` on the host logging your CO2 data:

 ```yaml
 filebeat.inputs: